Scott T. Marshall

 Boone, NC 28608

-My research utilizes fundamentals of physics, mathematics, geology, and computer science to learn about how the Earth deforms in response to tectonic stresses.
-Currently, I am most interested in the physics that governs how faults work and how we can measure deformation of the Earth's surface using satellite geodesy techniques (GPS/InSAR).
 Because this type of work is quantitative and involves processing very large data sets, computer programming is a key component to my research.
 If you are a student and this type of research sounds interesting, please see my student opportunities page.
 Check out my research page for more details about my recent and ongoing projects.